Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsubsection{Experiment 3: Qualitative comparison on in vivo data}

-To test the INR on in vivo data, SM parameter estimation was executed on the dataset from section \ref{methods:invivo}.
-Only $l_{max} = 2$ was considered.
+To test the INR on in vivo data, SM parameter estimation was executed on the dataset from section \ref{methods:invivo} \review{using the Rician likelihood loss.
+The MPPCA map for the SMI fitting was estimated on the unprocessed data and b-value up to 1300 s/mm$^{2}$.} Only $l_{max} = 2$ was considered.
 As the acquisition protocol contained negative $b_\Delta$ values, the SM forward model was calculated following the numerical integration approach.
 The results are compared to the estimates from the methods in section \ref{methods:comparison}.